When it comes to balancing top-tier work with a healthy respect for work-life balance, this Boston firm has the blueprintz.

 average pro bono |

-agreed the firm is committed to pro bono |
+agreed the firm puts effort towards its commitment to pro bono and social impact activity |

 Sustainability & CSR

 The view from the firm: As one of the first law firms to develop a practice focused on energy and sustainable innovation, Mintz has represented 800+ transactions over nearly two decades, with more than $30 billion in investment value raised.
-The practice currently served 250 clients spanning the climate tech, energy transition, sustainable infrastructure, and green industrial sectors.
+The practice currently serves 250 clients spanning the climate tech, energy transition, sustainable infrastructure, and green industrial sectors.

 Contact